-AHS seniors health and continuing care provincial program leadership will participate in Council meetings in a non-voting, ex officio capacity to assist Council in achieving its objectives.
-Permanent Resources Persons are individuals appointed by virtue of their role within their organization and are submitted to the rules and regulations of their organization positions.
+AHS zone and provincial program leadership will participate in Council meetings in a non-voting, ex officio capacity to assist Council in achieving its objectives.
+Permanent Resource Persons are individuals appointed by virtue of their role(s) within their organization and are subject to the rules and regulations of their organizational position(s).
 Duties of Permanent Resource Persons include:

-- a) Attendance at all Council meetings and events; - b) Sharing AHS strategies, updates, and plans in as timely a manner as possible; - c) Participation in development of Council commitments, priorities, and activities to ensure alignment with AHS seniors health and continuing care provincial planning and operational priorities; - d) Identification and provision of opportunities for Council participation, input and engagement; - e) Reporting back to Council how input was used; and - f) Acting as a champion for Council and encouraging other AHS teams to connect.
+- a.
+Attendance at all Council meetings and events; - b.
+Sharing AHS strategies, updates and plans in a timely manner; - c.
+Participation in the development of Council commitments, priorities and activities to ensure alignment with AHS provincial planning and operational priorities; - d.
+Identification and provision of opportunities for Council participation, input and engagement; - e.
+Reporting back to Council how input was used; and - f.
+Acting as a champion for Council and encouraging other AHS teams to connect.